princello/GePMI/README.md

 (Generating inter-individual similarity distribution for Personal Microbiome Identification)

-A tool for judging samples from intra or inter-individual from similarity matrix
+A tool for judging samples from intra or inter-individual from pairwise similarities

 ## Quick Tutorial
 ### Input file